nicolasCastro/retrofit_url_annotaation/README.md

 When we create a new application, we will probably have multiple API calls.
 And probably some of them will be at different URLs.
-Retrofit provides a Url annotation to use in our methods, but we don't want to manage the string and we don't want to pass it on every invocation of a method.
+Retrofit provides a Url annotation to use in our methods, but we don't want to manage the string and we don't want to pass it on every invocation of the method.
 We want each service to know which url it should point to.
 Well, in this tutorial we are going to see a solution.